vietng322611/music-bot-python/README.md

 - youtube_dl
 - python-dotenv
 - pynacl
+- gtts
 ## Note
-If you have problems with your bot, try downloading the latest release in the Releases tab and extract the zip file into your bot folder
+If you have problems with your bot try updating to the latest release or DM me your issues via discord
 ## Credit
-Creator: vietng322611 (Murasaki Rie)
+Creator: vietng322611 (murasaki#1843)